hanabi/hanabi.github.io/docs/beginner/good-touch-principle-question-3.md

   ]}>
 <TabItem value="question">

 - Alice has a clued 2 in her hand of an unknown color.
-(It was given *2 Saved* earlier on in the game.)
+(It was *2 Saved* earlier on in the game.)
 - What action should Alice perform?

 </TabItem>